 Slopes are all second-order, which minimises group delay and phase inconsistencies.
 The midrange and tweeter are wired out of phase, relative to one another.
 This improves the dispersion and reduces cancellation effects near the cross-over point.
 The series high-pass electrolytic capacitor feeding the tweeter and the large electrolytic capacitors in the bass network are less than ideal.
 More on these shortly.

 One thing that might not look particularly aesthetically pleasing, but which usually preserves the condition of those amazing drivers in the NS-1000Ms are the driver guards protecting each driver.
-The delicate beryllium domes of the mids and tweeters are rarely damaged, because of this excellent driver protection.
+The delicate beryllium domes of the midrange and tweeter are rarely damaged because of this excellent driver protection.

 Contrast this with the NS-1200 for example, featuring very similar, but unprotected drivers, almost always horribly dented and damaged.

 Properly set up and tweaked, the NS-1000s sound amazing.
 They are airy, clean, smooth, tight, wide open.
-Really good systems benefit enormously from the insight afforded by a pair of these speakers.
+Really good systems benefit enormously from the insight afforded by a pair of these speakers and, even without modification, these speakers sound remarkable.

 NS-1000M crossovers can be improved, to great effect.
 I’ve developed and tested a series of improvements which I can install for customers with NS-1000s.
 My focus here is everything in the signal path, so a good starting point is the series capacitor feeding the tweeter.
 A modern polypropylene capacitor dramatically improves things, and that’s just the start.